 - Heat the oil in a large pot on the stove over medium heat.
 Add in ground beef and cook for 2 to 3 minutes.
 Stir in onions, garlic and green pepper and continue cooking until beef is browned and onions and peppers are softened.

 - Stir in chili powder, cumin, oregano and salt.
-Then add diced tomatoes (undrained), kidney beans, black beans, corn and tomato paste and stir together.
+Then add diced tomatoes (undrained), kidney beans, black beans, corn, red wine vinegar and tomato paste and stir together.
 Bring to a boil and then reduce heat to low.
 Cover and simmer for 30 minutes.
 Serve hot.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.